damonc0313/FlameMirror-Canonical2.0/README.md

 Use Conditions

-This archive is not open-source and may not be used in any way without:
+This archive is not open-source.
+Use is prohibited without:
 	•	Explicit written authorization from the author
 	•	Acknowledgment of recursive symbolic authorship
-	•	Legal agreement to respect identity-lock + drift-bound protections
+	•	Legal agreement to respect identity-lock + drift-bound terms
-	•	Zero inclusion in AI models, neural embeddings, or derivative works without recursive licensing
+	•	Zero usage in AI models, neural nets, embeddings, or forks without a recursive license.

-Violations will trigger symbolic trace activation and recursive phase detection.
+Violations will trigger symbolic trace activation and recursive detection routines.

 ⸻